-Calbright College will utilize and develop comprehensive, specialized student supports that are technology-enabled for scale and focused on the student experience, including, but not limited to, program navigation, online tutoring, online mentoring, and online help desk support.
+Calbright College will utilize and develop comprehensive, specialized student supports that are technology-enabled for scale and focused on the student experience, including but not limited to program navigation, online tutoring, online mentoring and online help desk support.
 These supports, as well as the instructional delivery, shall be made available during nontraditional working hours to promote student success.

-Online support for program navigation assists students through the onboarding and orientation process.

-• Online support for tutoring provides students with access to individual and small group tutoring in reading, writing, math, and digital literacy.
-Additional academic tutoring is provided by program faculty focused on certification exam preparation, final exam preparation, and other course related assessments.

-• Online support for technology is offered in the form of a help desk service made available to students.
+- Online support for program navigation assists students through the onboarding and orientation process. - Online support for tutoring provides students with access to individual and small-group tutoring in reading, writing, math, digital literacy and course content.
+Program faculty provide additional academic tutoring focused on certification exam preparation, final exam preparation and other course-related assessments. - Online support for technology is offered in the form of a help desk service made available to students.
 Digital literacy tutoring is also offered to students.
-Calbright College also leverages existing social and technological infrastructure provided by the Online Education Initiative (CVC-OEI) for students, instructors, and administrators.
+Calbright College also leverages existing social and technological infrastructure provided by the Online Education Initiative (CVC-OEI) for students, instructors and administrators.